BBC Radio 4 Extra: BBC Radio 4 Extra

 The BBC announced their intention to relaunch the station on 2 March 2010 and following a public consultation, the proposal was approved by the corporation's governing body the BBC Trust in February 2011.
 As a result, the station relaunched as BBC Radio 4 Extra on Saturday 2 April 2011.
 The relaunched station contained much of the same mix of programming with some new additions that reflected the new alignment with Radio 4, many of which were archive, or extensions or spin-offs of flagship Radio 4 programmes.

 On 26 May 2022, as part of planned cuts and streamlining with a greater focus on digital, the BBC announced plans to discontinue Radio 4 Extra as a broadcast station.
-It will be supplanted by BBC Sounds.
+It would have been supplanted by BBC Sounds.

 Broadcast

 BBC Radio 4 Extra originates from Broadcasting House in central London.

 BBC Radio 4 Extra is broadcast from Broadcasting House in central London, although due to the nature of the channel very little of the channel's content is broadcast live from there; even the continuity announcements are pre-recorded.
 The channel uses ten continuity announcers to link between programmes.
 Notable announcers include Wes Butters, Kathy Clugston, Jim Lee, David Miles, Amanda Literland, Arlene Fleming, Ron Brown, Alan Smith, Chris Berrow and Steve Urquhart.
 Previous presenters, including those presenting Radio 7, include Zeb Soanes, Penny Haslam, Helen Aitken, Rory Morrison, Susan Rae, Alex Riley and Michaela Saunders.

 The station is broadcast nationally on digital radio – via the BBC National DAB multiplex – and online via BBC Sounds and other services such as Radioplayer.
 It is also available on a number of digital television platforms; Freeview, Virgin Media, Freesat and Sky.

 Until 2019 the controller of the station, who is answerable to the Radio board in the BBC, was Gwyneth Williams.
 BBC Radio 4 Extra is broadcast in stereo on television and online, although many of the older archive programmes were only recorded in mono.
 On DAB, all programmes are broadcast in mono, as the maximum bit rate is only 80 kbps.